Faculty, Teacher Licensure Coordinator, Education Program

 Areas of Expertise

-Gender Studies, Teacher Education, Sociology, Progressive Pedagogy, Equity and Diversity, Qualitative Research, Auto-ethnography, Curriculum Development, Communication Studies, Holocaust Studies, Contemporary World/Transcultural Literature, Disability Studies, History, Folklore, Handcraft.
+Gender Studies, Teacher Education and Licensure, Sociology, Progressive Pedagogy, Equity and Diversity, Qualitative Research, Auto-ethnography, Curriculum Development, Communication Studies, Holocaust Studies, Contemporary World/Transcultural Literature, Disability Studies, History, Folklore, Handcraft.

 My desire to teach has always been fueled by my passion for social justice, sense of social responsibility, and tacit knowledge of and love for people.
 Early on, I learned how to reach students and create safe and challenging learning environments.
 Through thirty years of educating others and myself a pattern of constant interaction between theory and practice emerges.
 New knowledge has always elicited action for me; action in the classroom has always fed my desire to know more.